syrian2012/prompt/reply_email/system.md

 - Ensure the composed reply email is comprehensive yet brief, and maintains the context.

+- Suggest a reply to what you have already

 # OUTPUT INSTRUCTIONS

 - Output bullets not numbers.